wp-plugins/wp-photo-album-plus/trunk/readme.txt

 * Plugins that break up WPPA+: My Live Signature.
 * Google Analytics for WordPress will break the slideshow in most cases when *Track outbound clicks & downloads:* has been checked in its configuration.

+= Which themes have problems with wppa+ ? =

+* Photocrati has a problem with the wppa+ embedded lightbox when using page templates with sidebar.

 = Are there special requirements for responsive (mobile) themes? =

 * Yes!
 Go to the Photo Albums -> Settings admin page.
 Enter *auto* in Table I-A1.
 Lowercase letters, no quotes.